+- View list of approved vendors for t-shirts/uniforms/merchandise.
+Scroll to the middle

+of the website for apparel and non-apparel items.

+- o 4Imprint

+- Anton sport

+- Aztec Embroidery

+- Barrio Promo

+- o Garment Graphics

+- o Mr Tee's silkscreen

+- Proforma

+- Safeguard

+- Synergy imports

+- University Tee's

-- View list of approved vendors for t-shirts/uniforms/merchandise - o The ASUA & Bookstore logo's must be included on shirts and merchandise.
+- The ASUA & Bookstore logo's must be included on shirts and merchandise.
+You can find these logos on the ASUA website.